 We call the total amount of waste generated throughout the whole process and:

-- is the amount of overhead required for the process to completed.
+- is the amount of overhead required for the process to complete.

 - is the amount of hidden waste.
 More on that in the next paragraph.

-- refers to waste resulting from low skill levels, waiting times, inefficient processes.
+- refers to waste resulting from low skill levels, waiting times, and inefficient processes.

 - this is the amount of work that needs to be redone because something was missed in the first run.

 This type of waste refers to any effort expended to get the work done but does not contribute directly to the product’s value.